MicrochipTech/WFI32-IoT/README.md

 <img src="resources/media/mobileApp1.png" width="240"/>

+7. Mobile app doesn't currently have native support for Wi-Fi provisioning for WPA3 enabled APs.
+If your AP security mode is WPA3, please jump to [step 14](#step14).
-7. List of available APs is shown.
+8. List of available APs is shown.
 You can press **SCAN** button to refresh.

 **Note**: For iPhone/iPad, you have to provide your own AP crednetials as **SCAN** function is not supported due to iOS limitation.